oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_linear_programs.md

 ## Constructions

-Linear programs are constructed by passing a polyhedron, and a linear function in terms of a vector and translation.
+Linear programs are constructed from a polyhedron and a linear *objective function* in terms of a vector and translation.
 One may specify whether the optimization problem is in terms of maximum or minimum.